GabyGold67/ButtonToSwitch_AVR/README.md

 Those mechanisms include:
 - **Flags value getters**: Return the value of each significant attribute flag.
 - **General flags value change getter**: Returns a value indicating if **any** of the significant output flags' values has changed.
-- **Functions execution**: A developer defined function might be set to be executed every time the instantiated object attribute flags change it's value, including:
+- **Functions execution**: Up to two independent developer defined functions might be set to be executed every time the instantiated object attribute flags changes it's value, the first one with the signature **void devFuntion()**, the second with the signature **void devFuntion(void*)** including the following events:
 	- Entering the **On State** and entering the **Off State**, each of the functions is to be independently defined, so one, the other or both might be defined, and even the same function might be used for both events.
 	- Entering and exiting the **Secondary function On** state with the same characteristics above described for the **On/Off State**.
 	- Entering and exiting the **Warning On** state with the same characteristics above described for the **On/Off State**.
 	- Entering and exiting the **Pilot On** state with the same characteristics above described for the **On/Off State**.
 	- Entering and exiting the **Voided** state with the same characteristics above described for the **On/Off State**.
+	- Entering and exiting the **SldrMaxValue** state with the same characteristics above described for the **On/Off State**.
+	- Entering and exiting the **SldrMinValue** state with the same characteristics above described for the **On/Off State**.

 Those listed mechanisms are **independent**, so one or more might be simultaneously used according to implementation needs and convenience.